 Address: 13329 U.S. 16A, Custer, South Dakota

-Camping is free at Sage Creek, and comes with few amenities besides a small number of semi-covered picnic tables and vault toilets.
+Camping is free at Sage Creek.
+Very few amenities besides a small number of semi-covered picnic tables and vault toilets are at the campground.
 That means campers looking to spend the night at Sage Creek need to pack in everything they need, including water, and are welcome to pitch a tent anywhere in the large space available.
-Sage Creek is also a popular place for the park's resident buffalo to roam, adding to the stark and eye-catching surroundings of the campground, and delivering an authentic visit and stay within the Badlands of South Dakota.
+That also means it's important for campers to pack out everything they bring, including garbage.

-Home to Black Hills State University, and just north of the Black Hills National Forest, the city of Spearfish is a laid-back, outdoor oriented town full of adventure.
-With the culturally aware community and abundant natural space surrounding the city, including the always impressive Spearfish Canyon Scenic Byway, the best way to experience all that Spearfish has to offer is to hunker down at the Spearfish City Campground.
+The city of Spearfish is just north of the Black Hills National Forest and home to Black Hills State University.
+The city is a laid-back, outdoor oriented town full of adventurous people.
+With a culturally aware community and abundant natural space surrounding the city, including the always impressive Spearfish Canyon Scenic Byway, the best way to experience all that Spearfish has to offer is to hunker down at the Spearfish City Campground.

 Address: 404 S Canyon Street, Spearfish, South Dakota

-With their prime location and many things to do nearby, the 80 plus non-electric sites of Pactola Campground tend to fill up quickly during the summer and can accommodate vehicles up to 35 feet in length.
+With their prime location and many things to do nearby, the 80 plus non-electric sites of Pactola Campground tend to fill up quickly during the summer.
+The sites can accommodate vehicles up to 35 feet in length.
 All overnight users and day visitors have access to vault toilets and potable water, as well as a full-service marina, where you can rent boats, grab a bite to eat, or simply enjoy the water set against the Black Hills.

 Location: Rapid City, South Dakota